-For more information about Worldwide Coverage of Emergency/Urgently Needed Services, please refer to the Benefit Chart in Chapter 4, or contact Member Services.
-The phone number can be found on the back page of this booklet.
+For more information about Worldwide Coverage of Emergency/Urgently Needed Services, please refer to the Benefit Chart in Chapter 4, or contact Member Services (phone numbers are printed on the back cover of this booklet).

 If you have an emergency, we will talk with the doctors who are giving you emergency care to help manage and follow up on your care.
 The doctors who are giving you emergency care will decide when your condition is stable and the medical emergency is over.